GenericMadScientist/RomRenamer/README.md

 # RomRenamer

-A script for mass-renaming your ROMs (at least, it will soon).
+A script for mass-renaming your ROMs.

 ## Install